 The indoor and outdoor swimming pools are particularly good for cooling down after exploring Athens.

 The Hotel Grande Bretagne, A Luxury Collection Hotel, does not have an executive club lounge or floor, however, it offers butler personalized service.

 Guests booking rooms and suites on the designated sixth and seventh Butler floor, as well as all-suite guests, can savor the exceptional privileges associated with the Butler Service.

-With an expedited private check-in on the sixth floor, guests will be personally greeted by the Front Office Manager and dedicated team, assisted with immediate needs and offered a welcome refreshment.
+With an expedited private check-in on the sixth floor, guests will be personally greeted by the Front Office Manager and dedicated team, assisted with immediate needs, and offered a welcome refreshment.

-The private concierge service, associated with the Butler floor, is on hand to share unrivalled knowledge of all things Athens-related.
+The private concierge service, associated with the Butler floor, is on hand to share unrivaled knowledge of all things Athens-related.
 The team has an impressive network of contacts and enriching experiences, from organizing special event tickets, and private city tours via limousine or helicopter, to accessing exclusive art collections and bespoke dinners served against the backdrop of the Acropolis.

 3. King George, a Luxury Collection Hotel, Athens